Biden expected to nominate former senator Bill Nelson to be NASA administrator

 “The NASA administrator should be a consummate space professional who is technically and scientifically competent, and is a skilled executive,” he said during Bridenstine’s confirmation hearing.
 “This committee has heard me say many times: NASA is not political.
 The leader of NASA should not be political.
 The leader of NASA should not be bipartisan.”

-After Bridentstine was confirmed by a narrow party-line vote, he worked diligently with Democrats and Republicans alike.
+After Bridenstine was confirmed by a narrow party-line vote, he worked diligently with Democrats and Republicans alike.
 And he appointed Nelson to a NASA advisory committee, calling him a “true champion for human spaceflight.”

 In 1986, as NASA was gearing up to fly civilians in the space shuttle — first a teacher, then a journalist — Nelson, then a member of the House, was able to fly first, joining the crew of NASA astronauts.
 Among them was Charlie Bolden, whom Nelson later pushed to become administrator, rejecting other names floated by the Obama administration.